MuaazBayat/software-design-project/docs/methodology/pmMethodology.md

 3. **Technical Debt:** Allocating dedicated capacity for technical debt in each sprint prevented quality degradation over time.
 Our 20% allocation (8 points) to technical debt and contingency proved to be an appropriate balance.

-4. **Stakeholder Communication:** We found that more frequent, shorter stakeholder meetings (three per sprint) were more effective than fewer, longer sessions.
-This allowed us to get timely feedback and avoid going too far down an incorrect path.
+4. **Stakeholder Communication:** Regular stakeholder meetings were crucial for getting timely feedback and avoiding going too far down an incorrect path.

 5. **Architecture Decisions:** Our initial exploration of simplifying to a monolithic architecture was quickly corrected by Tapiwa's guidance to maintain the microservices approach, reinforcing the importance of validating architectural decisions with stakeholders.